asifbacchus/CloudflareDDNS/etc/logwatch/README.md

 ## Service script (/etc/logwatch/scripts/services/cfddns)

 Logwatch calls any script with a name that **matches the service name**.
 You'll notice that I just named everything *cfddns* to keep things simple.
-You can change this to whatever you want, however.
+You can change this to whatever you want.
 If you changed the service name to *"cloudflare*.conf", for example, you would have to rename this script file to "*cloudflare*" with no extension.
 Note: The script is a PERL file (note the shebang) but it can be written in any language.

 In essence, Logwatch just spits out the log file(s) defined in the LogFile Group file as standard input (STDIN) for the script and then takes whatever is output (STDOUT) from the script to assemble into its report.